Maha784/Project-6/README.md

 Health Tracking:
   Description:
-    Enable users to monitor and track their health metrics, such as calories consumed, water consumption, fitness activities.
+    Enable users to monitor and track their health metrics, such as calories consumed, water consumption, sleep and fitness activities.

 Wellness Resources:
   Description: